jxerome/simple-data-viewer/README.md

 `sdw` will launch a web server on port 8080 and open your default browser on the page.

 You can change the default port with option `-p`.

+## Quit the application

+To quit type `Ctrl-C` in the terminal where you started it or send a `TERM` signal to the process.